 One elf wonders if they made one particular sweater and checks it.

-Mrs. Weasley tends to knit jumpers for all the children for a two-fold purpose: to show the Weasleys have very little money and because she's so motherly.
+Harry Potter: Mrs. Weasley tends to knit jumpers for all the children for a two-fold purpose: to show the Weasleys have very little money and because she's so motherly.
 No-one complains because she's so nice and jolly and they don't want to hurt her feelings.
 Then again, after the last book showed what she iscapable of, perhaps they are too scared.
 It's mostly Ron and Percy who complain about their jumpers, rather than all the children.
 It's also a bit of heartwarming for Harry.
-He tends to be given them as presents as well which not only makes him an unofficial member of the family but it's also the first regular Christmas presents in his entire life since his biological family don't give him presents for any occasion (and when they do, it's 'gifts' like a single paper clip).
+He tends to be given them as presents as well which not only makes him an unofficial member of the family but it's also the first regular Christmas presents in his entire life since his biological family pretty much don't give him presents for any occasion (and when they do, it's 'gifts' like a single paper clip).

 Also, while some of the Weasley siblings are more or less horrified at the thought of getting and wearing these jumpers, Harry himself never reacts negatively.
 It's probably partially because of the heartwarming aspect, but it may also be because the Weasley siblings have simply grown tired of getting a jumper every Christmas or just don't like jumpers in general (even the well-knitted ones).
 At least, the jumpers don't seem to have many of the tacky traits in the trope description.

 Mrs. Whitlow, Unseen University's fearsome housekeeper, is noted to knit these kinds of sweaters.
 They always end up in donation bins, but Ankh-Morpork being Ankh-Morpork, there's at least one person who can wear them.

 John "Not a Vampire at All" Smith, president of the Uberwald League of Temperance, is infamous for his dreadful pullovers.